 Sebastião Salgado (b.
-1944) is Brazilian-born photographer based in Paris.
+1944) is a Brazilian-born photographer and artist-activist based in Paris.
 He has made it his life’s work to document the impact of globalization on humankind.
 His hauntingly beautiful black-and-white prints lay bare some of the bleakest moments of modern history, telling the story of Vietnamese boat people, Rwandan refugees, Indian coffee growers, and countless other impoverished individuals.
 For his most recent project, Amazonia, he spent six years in Brazil’s Amazon photographing its landscape and people.

 Over the past three decades, Salgado has traveled to more than 100 countries.
 Breaking down barriers, he lives with his subjects for weeks, immersing himself in their environments.
 He sees himself as a participant entering their story.
 Salgado describes this approach as photographing from inside the circle.
 Each of his images is infused with empathy and respect for his subjects.
 Within a single frame, he captures the fragility and the fortitude of the human spirit.

 Sebastião Salgado was born in Aimorés, in the state of Minas Gerais, in what was a period of upheaval and change.
 Brazil was swept by urbanization and close to 80 percent of the population left the fields and poured into the cities.
 In 1963, Salgado moved to São Paulo and trained as an economist.
 It was not until the early 1970s, after his wife, Lélia Wanick Salgado, loaned him a camera, that he embarked on a career as a photographer, eventually relocating to France.
 Salgado says given his childhood and background in economics that it was only natural that he become a photographer gravitating toward humanistic themes.